Shaoxuan-Chen/shaoxuan-chen.github.io/content/authors/admin/_index.md

 ## About Me

 Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am currently a fourth-year PhD student in Department of Mathematics & Statistics, University of Massachusetts Amherst and visiting Ph.D. student in School of Mathematics, Georgia Institute of Technology.
+I'm fortunate to be asvised by Prof. Wei Zhu and Prof. Panayotis Kevrekidis.
+My research interests are primarily focus on Physics Machine Learning, Meta Learning and Diffusion Models. and NLP, especially on Dense Retrieval and Generative Retrieval.
+Before PhD, I got my M.A. and M.S. degrees from Boston University and Columbia University respectively.